ewels/hemnet-commuter/README.md

 updating with new houses later they are fairly quick.

 Once your database is full of data, you're ready to navigate to the homepage at the root URL and start using the tool.
+Hopefully the rest of it you can figure out by exploring.

 ## Licence and code use